fosu123-collab/Task-Management-App/README.md

 ![task](https://github.com/jones566/Task-Management-App/assets/98017612/8f22fb01-c190-4912-8e7e-a731518ae35d)

+* You can access the app at https://taskmanager.cyclic.cloud

 # Description
 * This is a task management application.
 * Users can create and delete task when completed with it.